 Protecting net neutrality means keeping the concept of free speech as a core tenant of online access.
 We’re used to a digital world that doesn’t place barriers on the content we interact with.
 Losing net neutrality means giving up those rights.
 ISPs will have complete control over what we see and how much we pay to see it.
 Below are a few of the biggest issues facing internet users in the U.S. if the net neutrality laws are repealed.

 Paid prioritization plans attack both businesses and web users at the same time.
 The scheme essentially divides internet access into two groups: a slow lane and a fast lane.
 All websites and all home users fall into the slow lane category by default, accessing sites at a speed set and artificially enforced by the ISP.
 If a business wants their content to be delivered faster, they have to pay the ISP to enter that lane.
 The same holds true for users.
 If you want fast access to fast sites, open up your wallet and start forking over the cash.

 Apart from being obvious grabs for money by ISPs, internet fast lanes hurt small businesses who can’t afford to pay for increased speeds.
 This allows large and established companies to dominate the online world, stifling innovation and preventing new ideas from taking hold.
-A 2009 study showed that internet users aren’t willing to wait for more than a single second for a page to load.
+A 2009 study by Akamai showed that many internet users aren’t willing to wait for more than a single second for a page to load.
 Any business that doesn’t pay for fast lane access could lose up to 11% of their customers, all because the ISPs wanted to make more money.